 1. Mighty Mite Carpet Lift

 If this is your first time skiing or your feel you need a safe refresher, your best bet would be to spend some time on the Mighty Mite magic carpet lift.
-Essentially the magic carpet is a slow-moving sidewalk which slowly moves skiers and snowboarders up a short bunny hill.
+Essentially the magic carpet is a slow-moving sidewalk which slowly moves skiers and snowboarders up the short Sunshine Village bunny hill.
 Getting on the magic carpet requires no special skill, just a bit of balance.

 Once at the top of the Sunshine Village magic carpet, you turn left and make you way to a spot at the top of the bunny hill to begin your journey down.
 The Mighty Mite magic carpet bunny hill is very short with a gentle downhill slope – a perfect ski run for beginners at sunshine.